He may need surgery in the future but he is going to go through a couple

 Grade I - drop foot in the swing phase

-Grade II - tight heel cord in stance phase as well as a drop foot in the swing
+Grade II - tight heel cord in stance phase as well as a drop foot in

 Grade III - stiff knee as well as an equinus